COPD is Chronic Obstructive Pulmonary Disease – it causes obstructed airflow from the lungs.

-COPD is not one condition, but instead a group of lung conditions which are, for the most part, caused by smoking.
+COPD is not one condition, but instead a group of lung conditions which are most commonly caused by smoking.
 It mainly affects adults from middle age – although it does not discriminate.

 It’s important that people who believe they may have COPD seek a diagnosis.
-Even though it’s a progressive condition, there are treatments and care options available which mean people can continue to live a normal and independent life.
+Even though it’s usually a progressive condition, there are treatments and care options available which mean people can keep most symptoms under control.

 What is COPD?

 Whilst there’s no cure for COPD, there are treatments which people can have to improve their quality of life.
-It’s important that if you or a loved one believes they may have COPD to see a medical professional, as undiagnosed COPD can lead to the condition progressing quicker and a range of complications such as heart disease.
+It’s important that if you or a loved one believes they may have COPD to see a medical professional, as without treatment the symptoms usually get progressively worse or flare up unexpectedly.

 What are the symptoms of COPD?